 The Range Mask tools are not new to Lightroom Classic users.
 But you may not have used them before.
 They were tucked away at the bottom of the selective edits panel.

 In the new version of Lightroom, the Range Masks become powerful independent selection tools.
-Use Range Masks to select colours or brightness levels across the entire image.
+Use Range Masks to select colors or brightness levels across the entire image.

 To select a brightness level, create a new mask and select the Luminance Range Mask.
 With the eyedropper, click on your image to choose a luminance value.
 All areas with the same brightness are activated.